-We just can’t ignore that small black patch which is growing bigger and bigger in a corner of your bathroom ceiling.
-Wondering what that black stain could be?
+You just can’t ignore that small black patch on your bathroom ceiling that’s growing larger and larger.
+Are you wondering what that black stain could be?
 Well, it’s definitely black mold.

-Increasing ventilation in the bathroom will prevent mold growth on ceilings, so be careful to leave the window open after each bath you take.
+When taking a bath, be sure to leave the window open afterwards to prevent mold from growing on the ceiling.
 In case you don’t have a bathroom window, you can place a dehumidifier or a fan in the bathroom.

 Good-To-Know: If the mold on your bathroom ceiling covers ten square feet or less, it is considered a small area and you can take care of cleaning it on your own.
-If the area is larger than you should call for professional help.
+You should seek professional assistance if the area is larger than that.

 !!!
-Before starting to clean the mold out of the ceiling you should close off vents so spores cannot spread to other areas of the home during the cleaning process.
+Before starting to clean the mold out of the ceiling you should close off vents so spores cannot spread to other home areas during the cleaning process.
 Open a window instead.

-1. You must know that the fact that your ceiling looks clean after this process it doesn’t necessarily mean that lingering mold spores won’t survive.
-You will need to treat the ceiling after cleaning it and take steps to rectify the mold problem in your bathroom.
+1. The fact that your ceiling looks clean after this process doesn’t necessarily mean that lingering mold spores won’t survive.
+Taking steps to fix your bathroom’s mold problem will require treating the ceiling after cleaning it.

-2. As a matter of fact you can treat the ceiling with a solution based on borax and apply it on the ceiling.
-It’s important not to rinse the solution.
-Leave it there to stop mold growth in the future.
+2. It’s possible to treat the ceiling with a solution based on borax.
+This treatment is applied directly to the ceiling.
+The solution shouldn’t be rinsed.
+Leave it there to prevent mold growth in the future.